Axelm3sh/Manifest42/README.md

 ### Quick Setup (For Reviewers)

-If you want to quickly try out the application without diving into development details, follow these steps:
+If you want to quickly try out the application without diving into development details, Visit our site at [Manifest42 Dashboard](https://manifest42.vercel.app/)

+Or if you want to try it on your local machine, follow these steps:

 #### Prerequisites
 - Node.js (v14 or higher)